lambdaclass/concrete/README.md

 The README discipline this project tries to live up to: state what is true today, name what is not, do not sell harder than the AUDITs allow.

 **The compiler is written in Lean 4.
 It is not yet proved in Lean 4.** That distinction matters.
-Phase 12 of the roadmap is where compiler-correctness work happens; today the compiler is well-tested (1572 positive tests, 22 wrong-code regressions, 78 verify-gate checks, 56 oracle differentials) but not Lean-verified.
+Phase 12 of the roadmap is where compiler-correctness work happens; today the compiler is well-tested (1575 positive tests, drift-detection gates including the spec-drift gate that prevents typo'd specs from silently "proving," 4 graduated flagships' worth of oracle differentials totaling ~2400 cases) but not Lean-verified.
+Every Phase 4 extraction rule names the Phase 12 preservation obligation it creates; see `docs/PROOF_OBLIGATIONS_REGISTER.md`.
 The 4-layer trust map: (1) Lean kernel checks the user's theorem; (2) Concrete compiler extracts the property — trusted; (3) LLVM/clang/linker — trusted; (4) host kernel + libc — trusted.
 See [docs/TRUSTED_COMPUTING_BASE.md](docs/TRUSTED_COMPUTING_BASE.md).

-**"Every function provable" is the long-term aim, not the current state.** Today ProofCore covers integer/bool, if-then-else (including early-return desugaring), function calls, and let-binding.
-It does not yet cover structs, pattern matching, while loops, Result/struct construction, or borrows. parse_validate's pilot is the forcing function for closing each gap.
-See [examples/parse_validate/AUDIT.md](examples/parse_validate/AUDIT.md).
+**"Every function provable" is the long-term aim, not the current state.** Today ProofCore covers integer/bool, if-then-else (including early-return desugaring), function calls, let-bindings, struct + enum literals, pattern matching, array reads and functional array updates, bounded `while` loops (flat-assign body) and richer `while_step` loops (Cont/Break enum), casts, and width-tagged bitwise/mod ops at i32/u32/u8 widths with signed and unsigned result modes.
+It does NOT yet cover shifts, bitand, multi-word arithmetic, references/borrows, or arbitrary loop invariants.
+Each gap closes when a pull-through candidate forces it; see `docs/PROOF_OBLIGATIONS_REGISTER.md` for the per-construct register and `docs/PROOF_STATE_MODEL.md` for the mutation model.

-**No public flagship yet.** parse_validate is a *pilot*, not a Phase 7 entry.
-The graduation contract has 10 bars; 5 are met today.
-The remaining 5 (composition theorem, oracle beyond hand-written tests, release evidence bundle, snapshot/diff baseline, curated Phase 7 manifest) are what move it from pilot to flagship.
+**Four graduated Phase 7 flagships as of 2026-05-30:**
+- [parse_validate](examples/parse_validate/) — capability-pure validation core, Lean composition theorem, drift-enforced negative pair.
+- [crypto_verify](examples/crypto_verify/) — toy proof-scaffolding for authenticated-tag verification (explicitly NOT real crypto).
+- [fixed_capacity](examples/fixed_capacity/) — bounded ring buffer + message validator with iteration-counted composition theorem over mutable state.
+- [constant_time_tag](examples/constant_time_tag/) — fixed-size byte-array comparison with universal same-tag theorem and honest machine-level-timing gap.

+Each is in `tests/showcase/manifest.toml` with 10 of 10 graduation bars met; `make test-showcase` walks all four and asserts CI gates + release bundle capture cleanly.

 **Async / concurrency / threads / channels are not implemented.** The research direction is documented (evidence-bearing structured concurrency, `with(Async)` vs `with(Concurrent)`, linear task handles, deterministic simulation as a future backend) but no code exists.
 See [research/stdlib-runtime/async-concurrency-evidence.md](research/stdlib-runtime/async-concurrency-evidence.md).